 Recycled Glass Tile

 Made from crushed glass, recycled glass tile offers a unique and sustainable option.
 It is durable, resistant to stains and scratches, and can be produced with minimal energy consumption.
-By using recycled glass, recycled glass tile helps to reduce waste and conserve resources.
+By using recycled glass, recycled glass tile also helps to reduce waste and conserve resources.

 Bamboo and Cork Tiles